klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

 - What software do you normally use to compile javascript code into an executable program?
   - Trap question.
 Javascript is an interpreted language, not compiled.
 Possible accepted alternate answers, though: webpack/bundler/vite/typescript/v8/browser/node/etc...

+- What is the difference in the behaviour of `this.` in arrow functions and traditional non-arrow functions
+  - In traditional non-arrow functions `this` references the object whose member called function is, in arrow functions this references same as this of the scope where this function is created.

 ## CSS questions (6 questions)